 Step 4: Need to configure a router to permit external connections

 To access the FTP server from the internet, it becomes necessary to configure your router from TCP/IP port number – 21.

 But, it is varying from router-to-router as well as depends on the router’s manufacturer support website.

-But, you can configure every type of router with manual method in the following steps:
+But, you can configure every type of router with a manual method in the following steps:

 - Open the Power User menu through Windows key + X keyboard shortcut

 - Then, select the Command Prompt.

 - Write the command: ipconfig and press Enter.